tylerhuntley/tab/readme.md

 Linux and Windows environments should both work, but MacOS has not been tested.

 ## Progress
-Currently, a given image can be isolated into individual staffline regions for separate processing, with moderate accuracy.
+Currently, a given image can be separated into individual staffline regions, and the presence and location of notes can be identified within them, with moderate accuracy.

 A manually selected group of notes can be arranged into a statically playable shape, if possible.